 6. White-list Your Games from Antivirus and Firewall

-These delay is pretty minor in normal circumstances, but in some instances firewall can completely deny data packets and you can lose that game.
+This delay is pretty minor in normal circumstances, but in some instances, firewall can completely deny data packets and you can lose that game.
 That’s why, to be prepared for the worse, white-list those online games from your PC firewall (also other software/hardware firewalls if you have any) and antivirus.

 7. Remove Other Devices while Playing Games